Zuehlke/machines-code-people/general-contribution-guideline.md

 ## Publish

 As soon as your article is reviewed and ready to be published, you can send it to a Lead Author or use a pull request on Github as described in [GitHub Contribution Guidelines](./github-contribution-guidelines.md#Publish)

+Please note that we are using a public repository - everything you publish/commit can be read by everyone.